7 ways to ethically dress your pet on #DressUpYourPetDay

 A blog by Amy Ockelford, our dedicated press officer and dog mum to Storm.

-Halloween is nearly here and many of us will soon be seeing our social media feeds filled with images of dogs dressed up as spiders and of cats as witches.
-For many pet owners, this is all a bit of fun; a light-hearted way for us to show our affection and to share photos with other animal-lovers.
+For many pet owners, dressing up their pets is all a bit of fun; a light-hearted way for us to show our affection and to share photos with other animal lovers.

 However, it's really important to stop and think about how dressing up our pets makes them feel and if they're enjoying the experience as much as we are.
 Some pets may not mind being dressed up - but others may find the process worrying and scary.
 Sadly, owners may not always be aware of the signs that their pet isn't happy.